本文由 简悦 SimpRead 转码, 原文地址 readmedium.com

 -

-corresponds to the list of all our agents -
+agentscorresponds to the list of all our agents -

-is the list of the tasks to be performed by each agent - We set verbose to
+tasksis the list of the tasks to be performed by each agent - We set verbose to

-to have the full execution trace -
+Trueto have the full execution trace -

-is the maximum number of requests per minute our crew can perform to avoid rate limits - Finally,
+max_rpmis the maximum number of requests per minute our crew can perform to avoid rate limits - Finally,

-means that agents are sharing resources to execute their tasks.
+share_crewmeans that agents are sharing resources to execute their tasks.
 This corresponds to the first agent sharing its response with other agents.

-function which takes as parameter a dictionary of inputs.
+After orchestrating the agents, it is time trigger them using the kickoff function which takes as parameter a dictionary of inputs.
 Here we are searching about a video I recorded about GPT3.5 Turbo Fine-tuning with Graphical Interface

 topic_of_interest = 'GPT3.5 Turbo Fine-tuning and Graphical Interface'